Employee Retention Credit: Answers to frequently asked questions

 Q. How do the aggregation rules apply?

-Q. What is the process of claiming the ERC?
+Q. What is the process of claiming the ERTC?

-A. A company should work with qualified advisors to document the requirements of qualifying as an eligible employer, quantify qualified wages and calculate the ERC.
-Then, file the Form 941 Employer’s Quarterly Federal Tax Return or Form 7200 Advance Payment of Employer Credits due to COVID-19 for 2021 quarters and Form 941-X Adjusted Employer’s Quarterly Federal Tax Return for 2020 quarters.
+A. A company should work with qualified advisors to document the requirements of qualifying as an eligible employer, quantify qualified wages and calculate the ERTC.
+Then, file the Form 941 Employer’s Quarterly Federal Tax Return or Form 7200 Advance Payment of Employer Credits due to COVID-19 for 2021 quarters that are filed timely and Form 941-X Adjusted Employer’s Quarterly Federal Tax Return for 2020 or 2021 quarters that have already had the Form 941 filed timely.
 For companies that use a third-party payroll provider, some coordination with the payroll provider will be necessary, but the company needs to be active in the process.

-While this article covers some FAQs related to the ERC, it is certainly not all inclusive of the ERC rules.
-With limited guidance available, each aspect of the ERC can require analysis.
-If you have not examined your eligibility for the ERC, please reach out to your tax advisor or specialist to discuss.
-The ERC can provide significant liquidity, so don’t leave dollars on the table!
+While this article covers some FAQs related to the Employee Retention Credit, it is certainly not all inclusive of the retention credit rules.
+With limited guidance available, each aspect of the ERTC can require analysis.
+If you have not examined your eligibility for the credit, please reach out to your tax advisor or specialist to discuss.
+The ERTC can provide significant liquidity, so don’t leave dollars on the table!

 Call us at (800) 624-2400 or fill out the form below and we'll contact you to discuss your specific situation.